by Cat, May 2009 (Photo and tart by Cat)

 This wonderful recipe is adapted from the Vegetarian Epicure, by Anna Thomas (1); see Beloved Cookbooks for more about this book.
 I’ve modified it to use stevia and honey instead of sugar, and also reduced the total amount of sweetener from the equivalent of 1 cup sugar, to ½ – ¾ cup sugar (generally, I use a ½ cup sugar equivalence), because the original was too sweet; however, it does depend on the sweetness of the pears.
 If your pears are quite ripe and sweet, cut down on the sweetener added to the milk.
 I prefer to use ‘just-ripe’ pears (slightly crisp), because they hold their shape better when peeling, coring, cutting and simmering.

-Since writing the above, I’ve switched to using Yogurt Pie Crust II, which is a pre-soak recipe that can be rolled or pressed into a pan (I pressed it into the pan for the tarte shown in the photo above).
+Instead of the above option, I prefer my Yogurt Pie Crust II, which is a pre-soak recipe that can be rolled or pressed into a pan (I pressed it into the pan for the tarte shown in the photo above).
 I use mostly whole spelt flour but also a bit of unbleached white spelt.
-It’s not as tender and flaky as pastry brisée, but it crumbles nicely in the mouth and is slightly sweet and nutty.
+It’s not as tender and flaky as pastry brisée, but it crumbles nicely in the mouth and is slightly sweet and nutty, like a graham cookie crust.

 Fine Cooking (2) has an interesting twist for a pear tart using a hazelnut filling.
 See below for making this version.

-Note about texting: I’m made the large, quick-pan size tarte many times before I started this blog.
-The only version for which I have recorded the testing is for the more recently-made small size (in my 7 1/2″ cream pie pan
+Note about texting: I’ve made the large, quick-pan size tarte many times before I started this blog.
+I’ve since recorded testing for both pan sizes; see below the recipe.

 Two sizes are presented: 10″ quiche pan, or 7.5″- 8″ pie pan.